antonioballesteros/testing-next-tmh-first-step/README.md

 ### Test 3

 - Implement something to make the input static and always visible (when scrolling to see products)
+- Filter approach is not valid if we have a big number of products ( not all products are loaded with fetch)
 - Implement some fallback when products are not correctly loaded
 - Implement loading state??

+## Missing

+- Tests are not yet available